Kun167/EnergyFlex/README.md

 # Energy Flexibility of Buildings
 This project is to assess the energy flexibility of building systems for the smart grid.

-The building system was modeled in TRNSYS and Python was used to run batch simulations as well as for post-processing and data analysis
+The building system was modeled in TRNSYS.
+Python was used to run batch TRNSYS simulations, to post-process simulation results and also for data visulization.